 Basically, you are an independent contractor if you perform services that cannot be controlled by an employer (what will be done and how it will be done).
 This applies even if you are given freedom of action.
 What matters is that the employer has the legal right to control the details of how the services are performed.

-Yes, Uber Eats is a 1099 job because Uber doesn't have any way to control how you perform the deliveries.
+Yes, in most states, Uber Eats drivers are classified as independent contractors and receive a 1099 tax form.
+Uber Eats is a 1099 job because Uber doesn't have any way to control how you perform the deliveries.

-You will get a 1099 from Uber Eats if you earn $600 or more during the year.
+You will get a 1099 from Uber Eats if you earn $600 or more from working as a delivery driver throughout the year.

 When you deliver with Uber, you can also review your earnings (base pay, tips, and other Uber Eats rewards) on the Uber Eats drivers app.